Mating quadratic maps with the modular group III: The modular Mandelbrot set: Introduction

-In Section \ref{chi} we define the map $\chi:\m \to \mathcal{M}_1$, using the fact that when $a\in \m$ the surgery yields a unique element $P_A\in \mathcal{M}_1$ hybrid equivalent to $\F_a$, independently of the choice of curves $\gamma_{a_0,i},\,i=\{1,2\},$ and the various choices of quasiconformal homeomorphism made during the course of the surgery construction (see Proposition \ref{welldefined}), and we prove that $\chi:\m \to \mathcal{M}_1$ is injective (Proposition \ref{inj}).
+In Section \ref{chi} we define the map $\chi:\m \to \mathcal{M}_1$, using the fact that when $a\in \m$ the surgery yields a unique $P_A\in \mathcal{M}_1$ hybrid equivalent to $\F_a$, and that by Proposition \ref{welldefined} this $P_A$ does not depend on the choice of dividing curves or the various choices of quasiconformal homeomorphism made during the surgery construction.
+We then prove that $\chi:\m \to \mathcal{M}_1$ is injective (Proposition \ref{inj}).